 WSMA is a member school organization, with membership open to public and private schools.
 School membership is required for students and teachers looking to access WSMA offerings.
 To families of homeschooled or non-WSMA member school students, we offer family membership.

 WSMA membership enrollment is now done through the new account portal at wsma.users.membersuite.com.
-Submit one dues payment (payable by credit card, check or purchase order) for each school membership.
-Discounted dues rates end October 1.
-Memberships are valid for one year, running July 1-June 30.
+Submit dues payment (payable by credit card, check or purchase order) for each school membership.
+While you can enroll at any time during the school year, dues rates are discounted through October 1, so it pays to register early!
+Memberships are valid for one school year, running July 1-June 30.

 -The billing contact listed on your school’s account (often a school business manager or music department chair) will receive open invoice notices and reminders throughout the school year.
 As such, it is important to ensure that billing contact information listed on your account is current and accurate.
 If you teach at multiple schools with WSMA memberships, you will need to do this for each membership.
 (Edit your school’s profile by logging in to your account, selecting your school’s profile under your icon or picture at the top right, clicking “Update My Profile” and clicking the pencil icon found under “My Info” > “My Organization Information.”)